How to Design a Robust WordPress Website in 2022

 To set your time zone, go to Settings » General.
 Look for the “Timezone” drop-down menu and select the city or time zone you want to use.

-Choose a WordPress theme
+Select a WordPress template

 Upload your logo